d8chang/maca-screener-dchang/README.md

 Less so but still impactful: Age also plays a role in churn (0.22 correlation), as the data shows that for customers beyond the age of 50, the churn proportion goes up to 100%.
 Gender also plays a role, where more females churn.
 The last interaction (0.15) between the customer and company is important as well, since the longer that there's no communication, the less informed/aware the customer is of the product.

 Other callouts from the Association heatmap:
-- Calls and payment delay has some positive association - more support calls could mean issues with payment/product and less incentive to pay on time
+- Calls and payment delay has some positive association at 0.16 - more support calls could mean issues with payment/product and less incentive to pay on time
-- Calls and total spend have an inverse association
+- Calls and total spend have an inverse association at -0.21 - possibly the more calls/troubleshooting there are is associated with a lower willingness to spend

 ## What could a company do to reduce churn given this data?